Every time I remember a new factoid about this awesome movie I wil add it to this post.

 Everything is theatrical, a more contemporary performance for the eyes of those within and outside the convent’s walls.

-In a confined world where women exercise very little freedom or control over their own bodies, Benedetta’s wounds and stigmata, whether heaven-sent or self-inflicted (most likely the latter,) are empowering – and as Benedetta becomes a figure of worship to the townsfolk and is elevated to the role of Abbess (displacing Rampling’s Felicita), Benedetta can for the first time use her public profile to lead the town in measures to keep out the plague – while herself indulging in the sexual pleasure that the younger, more worldly novice Bartolomea (Daphne Pataki) brings to her with fingers, tongue and a dildo (whittled blasphemously from a statuette of Mary).
-Well, Lawdy!
-Clutching My Pearls.
+In a confined world where women exercise very little freedom or control over their own bodies, Benedetta’s wounds and stigmata, whether heaven-sent or self-inflicted (most likely the latter,) are empowering – and as Benedetta becomes a figure of worship to the townsfolk and is elevated to the role of Abbess (displacing Rampling’s Felicita), Benedetta can for the first time use her public profile to lead the town in measures to keep out the plague – while herself indulging in the sexual pleasure that the younger, more worldly novitiate Bartolomea (Daphne Patakia) brings to her with fingers, tongue and a dildo (whittled blasphemously from a statuette of Mary (You choose which Mary).

 This film set in 17th-century Italy is, as opening text declares, “inspired by real events.”
 Verhoeven and David Birke’s screenplay is based on the life of the nun Benedetta Carlini, drawing on Judith C. Brown’s 1986 historical study: Immodest Acts (although omitting the book’s more sensational subtitle: The Life of a Lesbian Nun in Renaissance Italy).

-Which I first learned about as an attending freshman at Mount Holyoke College, in South Hadley Ma.
+Which I first learned about as an attending freshman at Mount Holyoke College, in South Hadley, Massachusetts.

-Of course, Benedetta is also greatly influenced by “nunsploitation”, a now largely passé genre whose key films once included Ken Russell’s The Devils.
-I watched; The Devils over the weekend, very violent indeed,) and Domenico Paolella’s Story of a Cloistered Nun and Walerian Borowczyk’s Behind Convent Walls and whose stock and trade were Sapphic sex, flagellation and torture.
+Of course, Benedetta is also greatly influenced by “nunsploitation”, a now largely passé genre whose key films included Ken Russell’s The Devils ( I watched; The Devils over the weekend, very violent indeed, and WITHOUT any lesbian sex,) and Domenico Paolella’s Story of a Cloistered Nun and Walerian Borowczyk’s Behind Convent Walls and whose stock and trade was Sapphic sex, flagellation and torture.

 This is where I depart with those who claim that Bartolomeda betrayed Benedetta.
-She didn’t, she was being TORTURED By Nuncio (The Provost).
-But, ultimately, it was Bartolomea who saved Benedetta from the flames of the Provost’s Iniquity.
+She didn’t, she was being TORTURED By The Nuncio.
+But, ultimately, it was Bartolomea who saved Benedetta from the flames of The Nuncio’s Iniquity.

 Benedetta is anti-clerical, exposing the Church’s sexual hypocrisies, as well as its greater interest in extorting money for itself than in helping others.
 And, Unfortunately, 100’s of years later not much has changed.
 The film also explores the church’s heinous assault on women as male church officials subject nuns to torture in an effort to extract information.

-As for faith, viewers are invited to bring their own and to determine for themselves to what extent Benedetta is real mystic or holy fake (Clue: NONE of it was real, because Religion is Fake, based on a series of false beliefs, established through lies created by men, intended to solely benefit men), and this is reinforced by what Batolomea finds, after her and Benedetta escape to the abandoned building (a shard of broken glass).
+As for faith, viewers are invited to bring their own and to determine for themselves to what extent Benedetta is real mystic or holy fake (Clue: NONE of it was real, because Religion is Fake, based on a series of false beliefs, established through lies created by men, intended to solely benefit men), and this is reinforced by what Batolomea finds, after her and Benedetta escape to the abandoned building (a shard of broken glass, used to create the Stigmata that Benedetta claims were from Jesus).

 A Good Woman Is Hard To Find